mpv-player/mpv/DOCS/man/input.rst

 ``mpv_event``, which may be slightly different.

 Note that events are asynchronous: the player core continues running while events are delivered to scripts and other clients.
-In some cases, you can hooks to enforce synchronous execution.
+In some cases, you can use hooks to enforce synchronous execution.

 All events can have the following fields: